RetroDECK/ES-DE/THEMES-DEV.md

 #### video

+Plays a video and provides support for displaying a static image for a defined time period before starting the video player.
+Although an unlimited number of videos could in theory be defined per view it's strongly recommended to keep it at a single instance.
+Playing multiple videos simultaneously takes a lot of CPU resources and ES-DE currently has no audio mixing capabilities so the audio would not play correctly.

+Supported views:
+* `gamelist`

+Instances per view:
+* `unlimited` (recommended to keep at a single instance)

+Properties:
 * `pos` - type: NORMALIZED_PAIR
 * `size` - type: NORMALIZED_PAIR
     - If only one axis is specified (and the other is zero), the other will be automatically calculated in accordance with the video's aspect ratio.